morkro/happy-plants/README.md

 ## 🔜 Version 2

 HappyPlants is currently being rewritten for a new major release with more features and better application architecture.
 The progress can be found in [**`packages/app-next`**](packages/app-next).
-The first release candidate is currently planned for some time mid-July to early August.
+The first release candidate is currently planned for Q3 2020.
 You can follow the progress on the [**v2 project board**](https://github.com/morkro/happy-plants/projects/6).

 ## ✨ Features